 Upon successful completion, the host agency and VA give the Veteran a Certificate of Training showing the occupational series and grade level of the position for which they trained.
-The

-Certificate of Training allows any agency to appoint the Veteran noncompetitively under a status quo appointment, which may be converted to career or career-conditional at any time.
+The Certificate of Training allows any agency to appoint the Veteran noncompetitively under a status quo appointment, which may be converted to career or career-conditional at any time.

-- Schedule A Appointing Authority for People with Disabilities is not specifically for Veterans, the Schedule A authority for people with disabilities is an excepted authority that agencies can use to appoint eligible Veterans who have a severe physical, psychological, or intellectual disability.
-To prove your eligibility to be appointed to a federal job under Schedule A, you must: - be qualified for the job for which you are applying (i.e., have the necessary competencies and relevant experience to perform the job); and - o provide "proof of disability" documentation
+- Other Special Hiring Authorities Though not specifically for Veterans, and not entirely inclusive, the following is a sample of some of the more frequently used special hiring authorities that Veterans should be aware of and apply under as appropriate. - Schedule A Appointing Authority for People with Disabilities is not specifically for Veterans, the Schedule A authority for people with disabilities is an excepted authority that agencies can use to appoint eligible Veterans who have a severe physical, psychological, or intellectual disability.
+To prove your eligibility to be appointed to a federal job under Schedule A, you must: - be qualified for the job for which you are applying (i.e., have the necessary competencies and relevant experience to perform the job); and - provide "proof of disability" documentation